Mrs Dalloway’s London – the 100th Anniversary

 INTRO FOR THE 100th ANNIVERSARY WALK

-Virginia Woolf put her pen down – finished her great modernist novel Mrs Dalloway – 100 years ago this autumn.
-October 9, 2024 to be exact
+Virginia Woolf put her pen down – finished her great modernist novel Mrs Dalloway – just over 100 years ago.
+October 9, 1924 to be exact.

 And as long as we’re at it, let’s remember how – and when – the novel opens.